Pherakki/Blender-Tools-for-DSCS/README.md

 reddit: [u/Pherakki](https://www.reddit.com/user/Pherakki)

 ## Notes
-1. Images are stored in a 'img' format, which is a DDS **with mipmaps** in disguise.
+1. Images are stored in an 'img' format, which is a DDS **with mipmaps** in disguise.
+The main compressions used are DXT1, DXT3, and DXT5, with some textures uncompressed.

 ## Acknowledgements
 This project would not have even got off the ground without the [DSCSTools program](https://github.com/SydMontague/DSCSTools) by [SydMontague](https://github.com/SydMontague).
 Also, the [CSGeom program](https://github.com/xdanieldzd/CSGeom) by [xdanieldzd](https://github.com/xdanieldzd) was very useful to compare against for the geom files, even though the file format has changed somewhat for the PC release.